Atlanta Police Scanner: The Civil Rights City Goes Dark

 Is Atlanta Police Department radio encrypted?

 Yes.
 Atlanta Police Department fully encrypted all radio communications in 2021.
-The only authorized access is through the Connect Radio (COMNET) program, which costs $240 per year plus $750 for a radio and is primarily intended for private security companies—not journalists or the public.
+The only authorized access is through the Connect Radio (COMNET) program, which costs $240 per year plus $750 for a radio and is built for private security companies, not journalists or the general public.

 When did Atlanta police encrypt their radio?

 Atlanta PD completed full encryption in 2021, following the Georgia State Patrol's statewide encryption in 2020.
-The timing coincided with heightened scrutiny of police following the 2020 protests and the Rayshard Brooks shooting, though officials cited officer safety and privacy concerns.
+The timing landed immediately after the George Floyd protests and the Rayshard Brooks shooting, though officials cited officer safety and privacy concerns.

 Can I listen to Atlanta police scanners online?

 No. Atlanta Police Department radio is fully encrypted and cannot be monitored by the public through online feeds, scanner apps, or physical scanners.
-The era of open Atlanta police scanner access ended in 2021.
+Real-time public access ended in 2021.

 Is Gwinnett County police radio encrypted?

 Yes.
-Gwinnett County was one of the earliest adopters of full encryption in the Atlanta metro area, encrypting all police, fire, and sheriff communications in 2008.
-Only Fire/EMS later returned to unencrypted channels for interoperability reasons.
+Gwinnett County encrypted all police, fire, and sheriff communications in 2008, making it one of the earliest adopters in the Atlanta metro.
+Fire/EMS later returned to unencrypted channels for interoperability with neighboring counties.

 What about DeKalb and Cobb County police scanners?

-DeKalb and Cobb counties have partial encryption.
-Some dispatch and tactical channels are encrypted while others may be accessible.
-Status varies by municipality and continues to evolve toward more encryption.
+Both counties use partial encryption.
+Some dispatch and tactical channels are encrypted while others remain accessible.
+Status varies by municipality and has been moving toward more encryption as equipment upgrades proceed.

 Is Georgia State Patrol encrypted?

 Yes.
 Georgia State Patrol migrated to a SouthernLinc LTE system using L3Harris radios in 2024.
-This system is completely unmonitorable—not even with P25 equipment.
-GSP Troop C (Metro Atlanta) may retain some P25 backup capability for interoperability.
+The system cannot be monitored with P25 equipment.
+GSP Troop C (Metro Atlanta) may retain a P25 backup for interoperability.

 What is Connect Radio / COMNET in Atlanta?